Computing Across America, Chapter 7

 In sleep she pushed me away, and I crept quietly out of the bedroom, only to hurry back a moment later to silence her cries.

 Of all the many good-byes and sacrifices, this was the worst.
-To adults, I could explain and rationalize; to Amy, there were no words that could alter the implied rejection — even though we had already split up and lived a hundred miles apart, visiting only rarely.
+To adults, I could explain and rationalize; to Amy, there were no words that could altfix it — even though we had already split up and lived over a hundred miles apart, visiting only rarely.
 I lay with her in profound agitation, doubting the trip and recalling all the good times of family.
 There had been many.
 I thought about the vegetable garden we had nurtured in Columbus.
 The darkroom, the tortes, the teasing messages between our computers, the sweet, sweet loving: all gone.

 Part of me wanted to stay, and part of me wanted to flee the confusion then and there — to climb on the bike and pedal out of Cincinnati under cover of darkness with the rhythm of my pedals to calm me.